krishnareddy219/Gitlab_Runners/README.md

  ![Image](pics/image7.png)

  ![Image](pics/image8.png)
+ * For the shell executor to run ,change from `pwsh to powershell`.

  * Go to gitlab in the particular group with owner access click on the build section in the runners create a new group runner.
  [Refer here](https://docs.gitlab.com/ee/ci/runners/runners_scope.html#group-runners)